ConceptsMCP & Typed Tools

 • readOnlyHint: true = auto-execute without approval. false = requires explicit approval before execution.

-• destructiveHint: true = flagged for extra caution (delete, rollback).
-May surface additional warnings in the UI.
+• destructiveHint: true = flagged for extra caution (delete, drain, uninstall).
+Surfaces additional warnings in the UI.

 These annotations are enforced by the Engine.
 The MCP server declares them.
 The Engine respects them.
 No override.